kedro-org/kedro/docs/source/contribution/technical_steering_committee.md

 - Be available for at least one full day per week to help with product development
 - Attend community meetings to discuss the project plans and roadmap
 - Be proactive about project maintenance including security, updates, CI/CD, builds and infrastructure
-- Prioritise the work following the product roadmap to move the project forward
+- Give priority to the work following the product roadmap to move the project forward

 ### Community management